 Involvement of Management with Safety Culture

-To read more on how senior management benefit from improving OSH click below:
+To read more on how senior management benefits from improving OSH, click below:

 Health & Safety Committees

 Another area which we discussed briefly above is the need to establish a Health and Safety Committee to promote and improve safety culture.
 Health and safety committees over the past few years have become very effective ways of gaining stronger employee participation and buy-in when it comes to safety, health and welfare matters affecting employees at the workplace.